hypriot/rpi-kitematic/README.md

 ## Build the Docker image

-Login to your Raspberry Pi and clone this repo and run the build script to buidl the Docker image.
+Login to your Raspberry Pi and clone this repo and run the build script to build the Docker Image.

 ```
 ./build.sh
 ```

-The container image is about 800 MByte because all the build tools are inside it.
+The Docker Image is about 800 MByte because all the build tools are inside it.
 But at least you do not have to pollute your Raspberry Pi with all development tools to build Kitematic from source.

 ## Connecting to your Mac